thirty25/cqrs-ef-core-repository-pattern/readme.md

-# A CQRS IRepository with EF Core
+# A CQRS Repository with EF Core

 Chances are the only reason you clicked on this article was to scroll right to the comments so you can call me an idiot. "`DbSet` IS a repository!" you